tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/GET Object_intl_en.md

 ## Overview

-This API is used to download an object to the local file system.
-To make this request, you need to have read permission for the object, or the object must have public read permission enabled (i.e., everyone has permission to read the object).
+This API is used to download an object in a COS bucket to a local file system.
+To call this API, you need to have permission to read the object, or the object is set to `public-read` (i.e., everyone can read it).

 > !
 >- If the `response-*` parameter is used in a request, anonymous access will not be supported and the request must carry a signature.